taladan/TOP-calculator/README.md

 The calculator container should also have four seperate containers within it:

 1. A display container that has the current value being entered/operated on and/or the totalled value
-2. A numbers container that just has numeric buttons (0-9 and .)
+2. A specials conatiner that has special buttons (C, Backspace) the specials should be below the display
-3. An operators container that just has operator buttons (+, -, \*, /)
+3. A numbers container that just has numeric buttons (0-9 and .)
+The buttons should be below the specials
-4. A specials container that just has special buttons (C, AC, Backspace)
+4. An operators container that just has operator buttons (+, -, \*, /) The operators should be to the right of the buttons

 ### Event logic

 There will be two even listeners on the window for keydown events and at least one event listener on the calculator for mouse click events.

 The first window event listener will handle the key logic, the second will handle the animation logic for the buttons.
+The mouse click on the buttons will be styled the same as the animation for the keys via mouse:active

 The calculator listener will handle button presses - animation should go through styling.